s22miller/bios524-finalproject/README.md

 # millerfinalproject

-Background
+Package Overview:

+This package is created as the final project for bios524 R section.
+It is an R package aimed at looking at covid19 data based on US state data specifically vaccination rates comparison of top vs bottom five vaccinated states on certain variables.

+The library is millerfinalproject

+data set - comb_data (described below) used for all functions

+Functions:
+sum_data() - summarizes comb_data set.
+Example use sum_data(comb_data)

+stat_data() - statistical analysis using t test.
+Example use stat_data(comb_data)

+regress_data() - regression analysis with visualization of data.
+Example use regress_data(comb_data)

+vis_data() - ggplot bar graph plots of data.
+Example use vis_data(comb_data)

+Background:

+Dataset:  COVID-19 Data Hub data set cited by Enanuele Guidotti and David Ardia from University of Neuchatel, Switzerland and HEC Montreal, Canada.
+This is a daily updated time series of vaccines, testing, cases, deaths, hospitalizations, etc... across governmental sources at the national, regional, and city levels.
 The goal of the data set is to provide the research community with a unified dataset to hopefully better understand COVID-19.
 This is implemented as an extendable R package (R Core Team, 2020) aggregated from several sources.

+Covid 19 data set information see https://covid19datahub.io.
 Package is covid19 in R.

-Dataset: COVID-19 Data Hub data set cited by Enanuele Guidotti and David Ardia from University of Neuchatel, Switzerland and HEC Montreal, Canada.
-This is a daily updated time series of vaccines, testing, cases, deaths, hospitalizations, etc... across governmental sources at the national, regional, and city levels.

  The millerfinalproject library was created to look at the association between vaccination rates of the top five  compared to the bottom five US states.
 A statistical analysis is performed looking at the impact on confirmed covid-19 cases, hospitalizations, ICU admits and deaths across US states that are top five highest vaccinated states vs the five lowest vaccinated states.